Yasuo-Higano/vscode-gleam-outliner/README.md

 This is a VSCode extension for the Gleam language that supports code outlining.
 The extension allows you to view the structure of your Gleam code in an outline view, making it easier to navigate and understand your code.

+## release notes
+- Added support for @external.
+- Improved stability of operation.

 ![Example of Outline View](images/screen1.jpg)

 ## Requirements